se-edu/learningresources/contents/csharp/Xamarin.md

 ## Why Xamarin?

-While combining the abilities of native platforms, Xamarin has a number of features that win over its competitors:
+While combining the abilities of native platforms, Xamarin has a number of features that win over its <tooltip content="e.g. Flutter, React Native, Kotlin Multiplatform, etc.">competitors</tooltip>:

 ### Complete Binding for Underlying SDKs